 Summary: Rules for the Direction of the Mind

-The Rules for the Direction of the Mind (Regulae) is an early work by Descartes, which he reworked throughout his life, and which only appeared posthumously.
+The Rules for the Direction of the Mind (Regulae) is an early work by Descartes, which he revised throughout his life and which was only published posthumously.

-An unfinished text, it contains the seeds of the founding elements of Descartes's thought: the search for a method to find certain truths, the arithmetic-geometric model, etc.
+An unfinished text, it contains the seeds of the foundational elements of Descartes's thought: the search for a method to discover certain truths, the arithmetic-geometric model, and more.

 Other works: Meditations on First Philosophy Passions of the Soul